karttur/arduino/_posts/2020/2020-04-06-blog-fiber-optics.markdown

 </figcaption>
 </figure>

 While these cables do their job, the amount of light that passes is very small.
 The quality is high but the losses along the cable can be large.
 A second problem is that the light cone exiting the TOSlink is not focused but dispersed, and the already quite small amount of light disperse even further.
-There is simply too little light available from this solution.

 ### Optical light cable